email: roadarch@outlook.com

 (hit "refresh" to get the most recent version of this page; click on photos for larger images)

-The first White Castle opened in 1921.
+The first White Castle opened in 1921 in Wichita, KS.
 There are now more than 380 locations.
 However, very few of the original buildings still exist.
-For more about the chain, see these websites: 1, 2, 3, and 4.
+For more about the chain, see these websites: 1, 2, and 3.
 There is also a book about White Castle.

 former White Castle